-Shareholding Continuity and Commonality
+Structural Changes

 Shareholder continuity must be maintained for tax losses and imputation credits to be carried forward.

-- Being able to carry forward tax losses is subject to shareholding continuity of 49%. - The ability to offset losses against the net income of other group companies requires common shareholding of 66%. - The ability to carry forward imputation credits is subject to shareholding continuity of 66%.

-Note these tests must always be met and not just at year-end.
+Carrying forward tax losses is subject to minimum shareholding continuity of 49%.
+Carrying forward imputation credits is subject to shareholding continuity of 66%.
+Note these tests must always be met throughout the year and not just on 31 March 2024.